discoposse/turbo_cloud_tool/README.md

   * Input validation (ensure that users provide all necessary inputs with useful error/warning/feedback)
   * Success/Fail summary
   * Separate commands to parse/rationalize the account file?
+  * Create tags on principals with provided case (currently all tags are lowercase)

 # Feature Ideas